Thabo Sefolosha: Atlanta Hawks (2014–2017)

 On July 15, 2014, Sefolosha was acquired by the Atlanta Hawks in a sign-and-trade deal, along with rights to Giorgos Printezis, in exchange for the rights to Sofoklis Schortsanitis.
 On January 31, 2015, he was ruled out for six to eight weeks with a strained right calf.
-On April 9, he was ruled out for the rest of the regular season due to a fractured tibia suffered while being arrested by members of the New York City Police Department.
+On April 9, Sefolosha was ruled out for the rest of the regular season due to a fractured tibia suffered while being arrested by members of the New York City Police Department.

 Utah Jazz (2017–2019)

 On July 18, 2017, Sefolosha signed a multi-year deal with the Utah Jazz.
 On January 12, 2018, in Utah's 99–88 loss to the Charlotte Hornets, Sefolosha suffered a right MCL injury.
 He underwent season-ending surgery five days later.
-On April 3, 2018, he was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.
+On April 3, 2018, Sefolosha was suspended without pay for five games for violating the terms of the NBA/NBPA Anti-Drug Program.